-Information about studying elsewhere: Just remember that you can transfer in a total of SIX credits (some restrictions apply, specifically for dual degree students).
+Please remember that you can transfer in a total of SIX credits (some restrictions apply, specifically for dual degree students).
 Following are the options offered by Palmer.

 |Download the PDF||Application||Transfer of credits||Tuition||Number courses allowed